matt-byers-redmarker/catalogue-app-submission/README.md

-# Udacity Project: Logs Analysis
+# Udacity Project: Catalogue Application

-The aim of this project is to produce a python script which queries a database of news data to answer three key reporting questions:
+This project contains code for a locally hosted catalogue application, which displays a catalogue of items within different categories of sports.
+The aim of this project is to produce a locally hosted web application which allows a user to login with Google Oauth and view content from a database, as well as create, edit, read and delete content on the app.
+The users' aility to create items is contingent on being logged into the app, and their ability to edit and delete an item is contingent on that user being the initial creator of the item.
+The app also has JSON endpoints for accessing data in the database.
 * What are the most popular three articles of all time?
 * Who are the most popular article authors of all time?
 * On which day/s did more than 1% of requests lead to errors?